PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

-Making a decision which from these two will be better for your project could be difficult – both of them have some pros and cons which you should know before you selected Laravel or Symfony.
-That is why we decided to prepare a quick comparison between these two and we hope that after reading this article you will not have any doubts which of these frameworks will be the best for you.
+Deciding on which of these two will be better for your project could be difficult – both of them have some pros and cons, which you should know before you selected Laravel or Symfony.
+That is why we decided to prepare a quick comparison between these two, and we hope that after reading this article, you will not have any doubts about which of these frameworks will be the best for you.

 Laravel is an open-source framework that follows a model-view-controller design pattern.
 It reuses existing components of different frameworks to create a web application.
-It consists also basic features of PHP frameworks like Yii, CodeIgniter or Ruby on Rails.
-If you have a good knowledge of Core PHP and Advanced PHP Laravel will occur for you so much easier.
-It is well-known as simple coding approaching and reducing development time framework which is great for developing a simple PHP application.
+It also consists of basic features of PHP frameworks like Yii, CodeIgniter, or Ruby on Rails.
+If you have a good knowledge of Core PHP and Advanced PHP, Laravel will occur for you so much easier.
+It is well-known for its simple coding approach and reducing the development time framework, which is great for developing a PHP application.

-Symfony – this framework also bases on open-source PHP projects like Propel, Doctrine, PHPUnit, Twig and Swift Mailer.
-Despite the fact, that it has its components like Symfony YAML, Symfony Event Dispatcher, Symfony Dependency Injector and Symfony Templating.
-Since 2005 Symfony risen as more and more reliable and mature framework.
+Symfony – this framework is also based on open-source PHP projects like Propel, Doctrine, PHPUnit, Twig, and Swift Mailer.
+Despite the fact, that it has its components like Symfony YAML, Symfony Event Dispatcher, Symfony Dependency Injector, and Symfony Templating.
+Since 2005 Symfony has risen as a more and more reliable and mature framework.
 It is mainly used for complex enterprise projects.

 The first one is the most obvious – they both use PHP as their programming language.

-Symfony might be named as conventional PHP language – it could be modified to C# or Java, but of course, it consists of unique and one of kind elements which make it outstanding.
-In 2019 Laravel appeared as the most popular PHP framework.
+Symfony might be named as a conventional PHP language – it could be modified to C# or Java, but of course, it consists of unique and one-of-a-kind elements which make it outstanding.
+These days, Laravel appears as the most popular PHP framework.
 It relies more on magic methods and traits.
 This makes the code shorter and the whole framework easier to understand.
-Symfony is designed for a bit larger-scale or more complex projects which contain huge features and used by a significant amount of clients.
-Whereas Laravel is related to MVC design pattern which was aforementioned.
-When it goes for scalability if you choose Laravel you should be aware of necessity writing the code for handling this.
+Symfony is designed for a bit larger-scale or more complex projects containing huge features and is used by a significant number of clients.
+At the same time, Laravel is related to the MVC design pattern, which was aforementioned.
+When it goes to scalability, if you choose Laravel, you should be aware of the necessity of writing the code for handling this.
 Symfony provides several platforms for maintaining scalability – it scores a point.

 If you are interested in database support – both provide object-relational mapping for data access.
 Symfony uses Doctrine, Laravel – Eloquent.

 And last but not least – the speed.
-In Laravel speed of application is similar to the other PHP application.
-It secures a proper version control system, which helps the migration of application later.
-If Symfony is properly implemented the speed of application improves.
-It adjusts an individual core feature speed, so the whole application seed easily by deciding which features are required at the moment.
+In Laravel speed of the application is similar to the other PHP application.
+It secures a proper version control system, which helps the migration of applications later.
+If Symfony is properly implemented, the speed of the application improves.
+It adjusts an individual core feature speed, so the whole application can easily decide which features are required at the moment.

 - It stays updated with the newest version of PHP features.

-- It allows integrating apps and the most popular email services through API.
+- It allows the integration of apps and the most popular email services through API.

 - It is also compatible with other third-party platforms and libraries.